Cosmetic Surgery Prices in Melbourne, Victoria (Average surgery prices)

 - Might be a clinic back room that lacks specialised equipment or sanitation monitoring

-- May or may not involve a highly experienced Specialist Plastic Surgeon
+- Might or might not involve a highly experienced Specialist Plastic Surgeon

 - Check education and AHPRA registration, RACS accreditation and memberships